rahulrdate/devops-naive/docker/dockerfile.md

 # Dockerfile

-A Dockerfile is a text document without an extension which contains all the commands in order which Docker can use to create a docker image.
+A Dockerfile is a text document without an extension which contains all the commands in order which Docker daemon can use to create a docker image.

 > *Dockerfile* > `build` > *Docker Image* > `run` > *Docker Container*